The Interns-to-Scholars program

 3. Students may submit separate applications

-for up to three (3) internship positions each semester.
+for up to three (3) internship positions the fall semester.
 Each submission needs:

 - a name, academic status, and contact information

-- a statement of interest (limited to 400 words)
+- a statement of interest and qualifications (limited to 400 words)

 - a resume/vita (limited to one page)